contiv/netplugin/README.md

 `ip link show`

-- delete the endpoint
+- Delete the endpoint

-`$GOBIN/netdcli -oper delete -construct endpoint foo-ep`
+`netdcli -oper delete -construct endpoint tenant1-net1-ep1`

-Read the network and endpoint state to verify that they are updated.
+Read the network and endpoint state to verify that they are updated